Let’s do an easy word this time – The Chinese character for jade!

 玉 (yù) is another word based on the ideogram for king, 王 (wáng).
-The only difference is, there’s a tiny dot on its lower right side, which resembles an amulet on the king’s gown.
+The only difference is that there’s a tiny dot on its lower right side, which resembles an amulet on the king’s gown.

 In ancient China, jade was associated with many human characteristics: With the warmth of its glow, people recalled kindness; with its soft interior, they saw righteousness; with its tranquil and high tone, wisdom; with its well-defined but smooth edges, bravery.